ISLAM AND THE TRUTH | home

 Jeremiah 31:31 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: 32 Not according to the covenant that I made with their fathers in the day [that] I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: 33 But this [shall be] the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.
 34 And they shall teach no more every man his neighbour, and every man his brother, saying, Know the LORD: for they shall all know me, from the least of them unto the greatest of them, saith the LORD: for I will forgive their iniquity, and I will remember their sin no more.

 Isn't that a wonderful promise?
-Well that new covenant was indeed fulfilled over 600 years later through Jesus Christ who provided the one sacrifice for all.
+Well that new covenant was indeed fulfilled over 600 years later through Jesus Christ.
+It would not be a stretch to suggest that the whole bible is about Jesus Christ, and here's why:

 Hebrews 10:12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God;